-The F-22 Raptor 5th generation fighter aircraft to ground stations at the recent Joint Expeditionary Force Experiment (JEFX 08) exercise at Nellis Air Force Base in Nevada and Langley Air Force Base in Virginia with new tactical targeting network technology under development by Rockwell Collins.says it has successfully tested a classified information transmission technology from two
+The U.S. Air Force says it has successfully tested a classified information transmission technology from two F-22 Raptor 5th generation fighter aircraft to ground stations at the recent Joint Expeditionary Force Experiment (JEFX 08) exercise at Nellis Air Force Base in Nevada and Langley Air Force Base in Virginia with new tactical targeting network technology under development by Rockwell Collins.

-The experimental Battlefield Airborne Communications Node (BACN) developed bywill partly solve this issue.
+The experimental Battlefield Airborne Communications Node (BACN) developed by Northrop Grumman will partly solve this issue.
 An early version of this airborne relay currently employed on a NASA WB-57 in Afghanistan utilized a range of radio datalinks to bridge between different networks.
 A more advanced version integrated in a Gulfstream business jet is being tested.
-When completed, proposes to deploy BCAN on the Global hawk UAV.
+When completed, Northrop Grumman proposes to deploy BCAN on the Global hawk UAV.

 Other topics covered in this series: